jckouame/EclipseTrainingSlides/slides.md

 <img src=images/FrameSpy.png>
 </center>
 ---
-title: What IS an Eclipse plugin?
+title: What IS an Eclipse plug-in?

 It's an OSGI bundle, a java module.
 But with an Eclipse flavor.
 Among other things:

-- Specifies dependencies to other plugins
+- Specifies dependencies to other plug-ins
 - Uses extensions to plug into existing extension points
 - Can define new extension points for others to extend
 - Specifies what to package in the (Jar)